 We have established strategically located warehouses in Suzhou, Jiangsu Province and Shenzhen, Guangdong Province in China.
-We also established a warehouse in Warsaw, Poland in March 2014, which is still currently in the initial trial operational phase.
-In total, our warehouses measure over 44,585 square meters and have the capacity to handle over 72,000 orders per day.
+We also established a warehouse in Warsaw, Poland in March 2014, a warehouse in Hong Kong in July 2014 and a warehouse in Reno, Nevada in the United States in January 2015.
+In total, our warehouses measure over 55,750 square meters and have the capacity to handle over 75,000 orders per day.
 As we grow our business, we build incremental capacity to reduce our capital expenditures.
 Our warehouses are currently leased.